fbohz/fbohz.github.io/_posts/2020-06-09-html_js_games_intro.markdown

 When building HTML5 + JS games make sure you:
 1. Declare the `canvas` element.
 2. Build objects of the game.
-For example: Snake and Ball (for Snake game).
-Ball and base for (for breakout game).
+For example: Snake and Food (for Snake game).
 3. Draw objects in the canvas.
 4. Move objects as required.
 5. Use functions to meet game requirements.
 Make sure you have the game requirements clear.